-- Cheap.
-Here, we’re referring to the type of cheap, ready-made slipcovers sold on Amazon, made of stretch fabric and comprising only one or two pieces.
+Here, we’re referring to the type of cheap, ready-made slipcovers sold on major marketplaces, made of stretch fabric and comprising only one or two pieces.

-- New Generation or Advanced.
-This refers to a a small, new, and exciting—if we may say so ourselves—generation of ready-made stretch slipcovers with massively upgraded fit and looks, high quality materials, color customization options, and up to 7 pieces per slipcover (for example, with each cushion covered on its own) to allow for better fit.
+This refers to a small, new, and exciting—if we may say so ourselves—generation of ready-made stretch slipcovers with massively upgraded fit and looks, high quality materials, color customization options, and up to 7 pieces per slipcover (for example, with each cushion covered on its own) to allow for better fit.

-- Reupholstery.
-While this is not technically a slipcover category, it’s an alternative to slipcovers that you might want to consider.
+While this is not technically a slipcover category, it’s an alternative to couch covers that you might want to consider.
 It involves stripping your couch down to its frame, replacing springs and stuffing where required, and re-covering it in fabrics of your choosing.

 Where to Buy Different Categories of Slipcovers

 Now that you’ve considered your needs and desires and learned a bit about the different types of slipcovers on the market, you may be wondering where to browse the products.
 Here’s a handy guide to retailers:

 - Conventional cheap/branded ready-made slipcovers: major online marketplaces or retailers

 - Advanced ready-made slipcovers: Homeleon